nus-tic2002-2018/website/admin/index-tic2002.md

   * Submission: zip up the source code and upload to IVLE.
 The file name should be your name. e.g., `JunHao.zip` If you manage to create a JAR file, upload it as a separate file, named similarly e.g., `JunHao.jar`
 * **Project documentation**: a single pdf or a Word file containing,
   * A **Cover Page** containing your details and the link to your GitHub repository
+  * The **link to your repo** on GitHub
   * A **User Guide**: explain how to start and use your product ([example](https://se-edu.github.io/addressbook-level2/UserGuide.html)).
   * A **Developer Guide** containing
     * A class diagram to match your code
     * At least one object diagram illustrating the state of your program at some point
     * At least one sequence diagram illustrating an object interaction in your product
-    * Some representative user stories
+    * Some representative user stories, at least enough to cover the functionality of your product
     * Additional instructions for testing the product (if any) %%i.e., is there any additional steps (such as putting a specific file in a specific location) that one needs to do when testing your product manually?%%
     * Submission: Upload to IVLE.
 The file name should be your name e.g., `JunHao.pdf`
 * **Project demo**: to be done during week 13 lecture session.